soulwax/Quill/README.md

 ## Description

-This CLI tool leverages Repopack and Google Gemini to automatically generate comprehensive README files for your projects.
+This CLI tool automatically generates comprehensive README files for your projects.
 It analyzes your codebase, extracts relevant information, and generates a well-structured and informative README.md.

 ## Key Features